Supporter stories /

 Louise was delighted to learn that funds raised by Team #BrainResearch have helped fund research into low-grade glioma.

-Neurosurgeon Richard Mair at the University of Cambridge was awarded a Brain Research UK project grant in 2021 for research focused on blocking the progression from low-grade glioma (LGG) to high-grade glioma (HGG).
+Neurosurgeon Richard Mair at the University of Cambridge was awarded Brain Research UK funding in 2021 for research focused on blocking the progression from low-grade glioma (LGG) to high-grade glioma (HGG).

 As Louise knows only too well, there is no cure for LGG, and all patients will ultimately progress to HGG, at which point their prognosis is around two years.
-Patients undergo regular surveillance to detect this progression, and Richard proposes that this surveillance period is a perfect time during which to intervene.
-He believes that patient prognosis could be extended significantly by intervening whilst the cancer remains low-grade rather than waiting for it to progress.
-You can read about his research here: Richard Mair: Blocking progression of low-grade brain tumours
+Like Louise, patients undergo regular surveillance to detect this progression, and Richard proposes that this surveillance period is a perfect time during which to intervene.
+He believes that prognosis could be extended significantly by intervening whilst the cancer remains low-grade rather than waiting for it to progress.

 I was overjoyed to hear that Richard Mair's research had received funding from donations to the marathon.
 I am very aware that my tumour will ultimately develop into a glioblastoma and then my life expectancy will dramatically shorten.
 How can we not treat these types of brain tumours earlier to stop them progressing or get a cure?
 I will always have brain cancer but all I can hope for is that another person will have a better chance of a cure in the future.